Reed Brendon Wickner, M.D.

 NIH Distinguished Investigator

-Our studies of yeast infectious diseases have provided the first proof of the prion concept.
-They have also allowed for extensive characterization of several viral and prion systems, made possible by the ease of genetic studies in this simple eukaryote.
+Our studies of yeast infectious diseases provided the first proof of the prion concept, and allowed extensive characterization of several viral and prion systems, made possible by the ease of genetic studies in this simple eukaryote.
 This work has already facilitated studies of analogous mammalian systems.
-We have discovered an anti-prion system, elucidated the architecture of several yeast prions, shown that prions exist as a 'cloud' of distinct variants that segregate and mutate on growth, and explored the biology and population genetics of yeast prions.
+We have discovered several anti-prion systems, elucidated the architecture of several yeast prions, shown that prions exist as a 'cloud' of distinct variants that segregate and mutate on growth, and explored the biology and population genetics of yeast prions.
 We have proposed the only model that has been put forward to explain how prion proteins can template their own conformation, the central mystery of prions.

 The normal form of Ure2p is a soluble dimer with the prion domain unstructured.
 The prion domain readily forms amyloid in vitro and, when mixed with the native full-length Ure2p, also induces the latter to form amyloid.
 We showed that amyloid of recombinant Ure2p is infectious for yeast cells, infecting them with the [URE3] prion.
 The prion domain is sufficient for infectivity, and is sufficient to propagate the prion in vivo.
-Cells infected with amyloid of recombinant Ure2p carry any of at least three prion variants.
+Cells infected with amyloid of recombinant Ure2p carry any of a large number of heritable prion variants.
 Extracts of a variant are again infectious for yeast and transmit only the variant with which they are infected.
 Infectious particles are larger than 40 mers.

 Architecture of yeast prions